Friday, August 28, 2015

 # # #

-The artery that cuts through the city lets troops rushed from the frontiers march without obstacles to the center, without the obstacle of tiny streets:
+The artery that cuts through the city let troops rushed from the frontiers march quickly to the center, without the obstacle of tiny streets:

 The Eastern Station.
 The Northern Station is a few steps away.